 Clearup, a device already approved by the FDA, is designed to relieve discomfort and provide a long-term solution instead of taking pills every time the season changes.

-Gently emits microcurrent waves when you slide the gadget over the affected area to reduce pain and keep everything clean for up to 6 hours.
-This is especially useful if you are dealing with chronic rhinitis or allergies that last for a year, which means you take a lot less medication.
+Gently emits microcurrent waves when you swipe the gadget over the affected area to reduce pain and keep everything clean for up to 6 hours.
+This is especially useful if you are dealing with chronic rhinitis or allergies that last for a year, which means you are taking a lot less medication.